f5devcentral/f5-big-iq-onboarding/README.md

     Notes:

     - It is not recommended to set ``discoveryip`` for deployment in AWS or Azure (the management IP address will be used automatically if not set).
-The 2nd NIC won't be used in this case.
     - ``ansible_host`` in AWS and Azure should be the private IP address assigned to eth0 (**DO NOT** use the public IP).
     - When setting up BIG-IQ HA, the host with haprimary=False needs to be the first listed.
-    - Use ``bigiq_onboard_license_key=skipLicense:true`` for BIG-IQ License Manager or BIG-IQ DCD (only >= 7.1).
+    - Use ``bigiq_onboard_license_key=skipLicense:true`` for BIG-IQ DCD (only >= 7.1).

-5. Build the Ansible docker images containing the F5 Ansible Galaxy roles.
+6. Build the Ansible docker images containing the F5 Ansible Galaxy roles.

     ```
     sudo docker build -t f5-big-iq-onboarding .
     ```

-6. Validate Docker and Ansible are working correctly.
+7. Validate Docker and Ansible are working correctly.

     ```
     sudo docker run -t f5-big-iq-onboarding ansible-playbook --version